falkensmz/tw1tter0s1nt/README.md

  - Pop!_OS ==> Fully supported

-# Automation Script Announcmnet
+# Automation Script Announcement
- - I put a lot of hard work in developing and maintaining the original twosint.py script .
+ - I put a lot of hard work into developing and maintaining the original twosint.py script .
  - The automation script usually for script kiddies is a better copy of the old automated tw1tter0sn1t.py file
  - It is completely usable however , I wanted to announce this :
-      - Maintance updates will be applied once every month!
+      - Maintenance updates will be applied once every month!
-      - Module updates will be applied 2 weeks after twosint.py BETA update
+      - Module updates will be applied 2 weeks after the twosint.py BETA update
       - Aesthetic (if any) will be applied 4 weeks after twosint.py will be updated
-      - Security updates will still be initiated right after I or someone else discoveres a hole in the script (I want my users to have a secure OSiNT investigation)
+      - Security updates will still be initiated right after I or someone else discovers a hole in the script (I want my users to have a secure OSiNT investigation)
- - What I am trying to do is create a Twiiter OSiNT framework!
+ - What I am trying to do is create a Twitter OSiNT framework!
- - The tool will still automate a lot of subprocess that you will have to go through if you would do it without the script.
+ - The tool will still automate a lot of subprocesses that you will have to go through if you would do it without the script.
- - Using the automation.py script is not wrong , however in some time I will probably end its updates!
+ - Using the automation.py script is not wrong , however, in some time I will probably end its updates!
- - If the tool will get attention and if you want to contribute to it, you can absolutely implement the new features from twosint-framework to the automation file.
+ - If the tool will get attention and if you want to contribute to it, you can absolutely implement the new features from the twosint-framework to the automation file.
  - The problem is that I do NOT have enough time to update the automation software fast.
-# Basic ussage:
+# Basic usage:

 ![new_example](https://user-images.githubusercontent.com/83426553/122554126-412f4280-d041-11eb-91b3-09904ef21b6d.png)